Forward Solver¶

 The above data class requires some further elaboration, which we give in the following:

-is the absolute difference in supremum norm \(||\mathbf{u}^{(k+1)} - \mathbf{u}^{(k)}||\) of two solution vector iterates, according to the global update procedure \(\mathbf{u}^{(k+1)} = \mathbf{G}(\mathbf{u}^{(k)})\).
-For tolerance-based solvers, the iteration terminates when this tolerance is undercut.max_num_iterations
+toleranceis the absolute difference in supremum norm \(||\mathbf{u}^{(k+1)} - \mathbf{u}^{(k)}||\) of two solution vector iterates, according to the global update procedure \(\mathbf{u}^{(k+1)} = \mathbf{G}(\mathbf{u}^{(k)})\).
+For tolerance-based solvers, the iteration terminates when this tolerance is undercut.max_num_iterationsindicates the maximum number of iterations after which a solver is terminated, regardless of a reached tolerance.-

-, but not JIT-compiled with JAXWarning
+nonjitted_while: Likejitted_while, but not JIT-compiled with JAXWarning

 Non-jitted loops are very slow, and should only be used for small, exploratory runs.
 On the other hand, a Logger can be passed to the solver for additional output.